Calm Isn't a Mood. It's a Practice

 That's where presence actually lives.
 In the working-with, not the overriding.

-It looks like catching yourself mid-spiral and thinking, "Oh, there I go again" without making that observation another project to perfect.
+- Catching yourself mid-spiral and thinking, "Oh, there I go again"—without making that observation another project to perfect

-It looks like noticing your shoulders are tensed and letting them drop.
-Not because you "should" relax, but because you noticed
+- Noticing your shoulders are tensed and letting them drop—not because you "should" relax, but because you noticed

 Sometimes what's happening is stress.
 And that's useful information.

-Next time you're about to send that email while your jaw is clenched: 5 seconds of noticing what's happening in your body.
+Next time you're about to send that email while your jaw is clenched: pause.
+Five seconds.
+Notice what's happening in your body.
 What's happening in your mind.
 No fixing required.

 The magic isn't in achieving calm.
-The magic is in the interruption itself.
-You're training your nervous system to recognize when you're operating from stress and creating a micro-moment of choice.
+The magic is in the interruption itself—creating a micro-moment of choice.

-When you're stressed, your prefrontal cortex, the brain region responsible for decision-making and emotional balance, is already working overtime.
+When you're stressed, your brain is already working overtime.
 Asking it to also maintain 20 minutes of focused attention is like asking someone juggling five balls to juggle five more.

 But few seconds?
-Your brain can handle few seconds.
+Your brain can probably handle a few seconds.

 The compound effect is where change happens.
-One few-second MicroPause™ might not transform your entire day.
-But ten of them throughout the day start to retrain your default response patterns.
+One brief pause might not shift your entire day.
+But ten of them throughout the day start to create new patterns.

 All through repetition of something so simple your brain doesn't resist it.